ironkayman/RebisTheory/rebis_theory.md

 So far, the __keystone design element to this distinction is tied to 2 groups of handguns__:

-- Handguns with the __depiction of dragons__, likely _relating to Isorian culture_.
+- Handguns with the __depiction of dragons__ are _relating to Isorian culture_, those are regular knights.
-- handguns with the __depiction of griffins__, likely being a _product of Valkyrian culture_ and connected to dragons' descendants, wyverns.
+- Handguns with the __depiction of griffins__ are a _product of Valkyrian culture_ and connected to dragons' descendants, wyverns.
+With general themes of Valkyries, those hve higher chance of being the aforementioned gunslinger priests.

 This distinction reminds us of [different depictions of the evil eye](#evil-eye) by Devilites and by Titans.

 ##### Valkyrian Gunslingers

-As many promotional items were seen on the context of Spiral Order and Isorians equipping them, being diegetic, same can be told of gunslinger items, while those are attributed to heavenly kingdom.
+As many promotional items are seen in the context of Spiral Order and Isorians equipping them, same can be told of gunslinger items.

 This assumption mainly stems from the fact only valkyries are said to venture into Underworld and have a lasting effect on it, as described by [Valkyrian set](https://wiki.spiralknights.com/Valkyrie_Mail): `A priceless set of armor whose name denizens of the Underworld dare not mention`.

 At the same time, no piercing damage weaponry currently exists, which could be attributed to valkyries, that is assuming, they had both close and ranged combat techniques.

 In this interpretation [Avenger](https://wiki.spiralknights.com/Avenger) had to be created already with the knowledge _of curse_ and _of sealing_ to be utilized to fight undead.
-Since Valkyries are ones to seal Legion of Ur, we can position this skill at least by that period of time.
+Since Valkyries are ones to seal Legion of Ur, we can position this skill at least by that later period of time.
 And, since [Gran Faust](https://wiki.spiralknights.com/Gran_Faust) comes from the [Sealed Sword](https://wiki.spiralknights.com/Sealed_Sword), we are rather confident, that it belongs to a Fallen Valkyrian, potentially placing him to that period of time as the Legion of Ur being sealed.

+This proposal leans to an idea of gunslinger priests emerging some time after introduction of Isorians, transformation of Warden to trojans, and near the incursion into the Underworld.
 All of those factor seem to us follows: _Valkyries being related to Owlites by habitat, but through symbolism and design, resemble Spiral Order_.

 Within this framework where gunslinger priests would fit?
 It was established that Spiral Order had either forgotten this period of time with the knowledge of those elements and Underworld, with only modern Isorians discovered it, fitting in the low-tech setting, or belonging to heavenly kingdom, due to both having experiences with Underworld.

-##### Forgotten Time: Part 2
+##### Griffin-Dragon Distinction

 Here we can attempt to look into the designs of handguns as well as their traders in the Hall of Heroes in Haven Garrison.